ComposableTimeSeriesForestClassifier#

 default_dict: dict[str, Any]

-Keys are all parameters of cls that have a default defined in __init__ values are the defaults, as defined in __init__.
+Keys are all parameters of cls that have a default defined in __init__.
+Values are the defaults, as defined in __init__.

-classmethod get_param_names()[source]#
+classmethod get_param_names(sort=True)[source]#

 Get object’s parameter names.